Mehgugs/lacord/docs/shard.md

 #### *boolean, application/json|string* `shard:update_status(presence)`

 Sends a STATUS_UPDATE request.
-This will return true if the request was successfully sent, followed by the json response.
+This will return true if the request was successfully sent.
 If this function fails it will return false followed by an error message.

 - *application/json* `presence`
     The new presence for the bot.
-See the [discord documentation](https://discord.com/developers/docs/topics/gateway#update-presence)
+See the [discord documentation](https://discord.com/developers/docs/topics/gateway#update-presence).

 #### *boolean, application/json|string* `shard:update_voice(guild_id, channel_id, self_mute, self_deaf)`

 Sends a VOICE_STATE_UPDATE request.
-This will return true if the request was successfully sent, followed by the json response.
+This will return true if the request was successfully sent.
 If this function fails it will return false followed by an error message.

 - *string (snowflake)* `guild_id`
     The guild id of the guild the voice channel is in.